adarshnbidari/test-email-mailjet/README.md

 -t is for toEmail address\
 -p is for optional public key\
 -s is for optional secret key
+-b is for body
+-d is for subject

 For public and private specify a default key in the code